About This Course

 The MSc in International Public Policy and Diplomacy is an innovative, interdisciplinary, taught master’s course that provides graduates with the expertise and work experience required for successful careers in international policy environments.

-The course is offered by UCC’s Departments of Government, History, Law and Management and Marketing and will give you access to expertise across a diverse range of subjects.
+The course is offered by UCC’s Departments of Government and Politics, History, Law and Management and Marketing and will give you access to expertise across a diverse range of subjects.
 The MSc International Public Policy & Diplomacy is strongly orientated toward vocational skills training, through coursework and an opportunity to undertake a work placement.

 The course will be of interest to you if you aspire to a career in, or are already working in, departments of foreign affairs and other government ministries, international political and financial organisations, the armed forces, aid agencies, non-governmental organisations, think-tanks, and international businesses.

 The MSc in International Public Policy and Diplomacy is divided in two parts.

 In Part 1, students take a combination of compulsory and elective modules from selected disciplines.
 The core modules (40 Credits) invite you to engage with: